hayasalman/A-B-Testing-Experimental-Design/Experimental Design Findings.md

   **The units of diversion.**

-  It is an iterative process to try out some decisions for unit of diversion , it could be :
+  It is an iterative process to try out some decisions for unit of diversion, it could be :

    - **user_id based**: user consistency if they log in.